aeternity/aepp-cli-js/docs/bin/aecli-chain.md

 ## Initialize `status` command

-You can use this command to retrieve `epoch version`
+You can use this command to retrieve `node version`

 Example: `aecli chain status`